 - 67. Adoption and Amendment to or Suspension of Rules. - (a) Adoption of Rules.
 At the commencement of a term, the House shall adopt new rules of organization and procedure by resolution setting forth those rules in their entirety.
 The resolution must be adopted by the affirmative vote of a majority of those elected.
 These Rules of the House of Representatives are subject to revision or amendment only in accordance with this Rule. - (b) Rules may be amended only by resolution.
 Any resolution to amend these Rules shall show the proposed changes in the existing rules by underscoring all new matter and by crossing out with a line all matter that is to be omitted or superseded. - (c) Any resolution proposing to amend a House Rule or any Joint House-Senate Rule, upon initial reading by the Clerk, is automatically referred to the Rules Committee.
 Resolutions to amend the House Rules or any Joint House-Senate Rules may be initiated and sponsored by the Rules Committee and may be amended by the Rules Committee; those resolutions shall not be referred to a committee and may be immediately considered and adopted by the House.
-Those resolutions shall be assigned standard debate status, subject to Rule 52. - (d) A resolution to amend the House Rules or any Joint House-Senate Rules that has been reported "do adopt" or "do adopt as amended" by a majority of those appointed to the Rules Committee requires the affirmative vote of a majority of those elected for adoption by the House.
+Those resolutions shall be assigned standard debate status, subject to Rule 52. - (d) A resolution to amend the House Rules or any Joint House-Senate Rules that has been reported "be adopted" or "be adopted as amended" by a majority of those appointed to the Rules Committee requires the affirmative vote of a majority of those elected for adoption by the House.
 Any other resolution proposing to amend the House Rules or any Joint House-Senate Rules requires the affirmative vote of 71 of the members elected for adoption by the House. - (e) No House Rule or any Joint House-Senate Rule may be suspended except by unanimous consent of the members present or upon a motion supported by the affirmative vote of a majority of those elected unless a higher number is required in the Rule sought to be suspended.
-A committee may not suspend any Rule. - (f) This Rule may be suspended only by the affirmative vote of 71 members elected.
+A committee may not suspend any Rule except as authorized by Rule 22(a). - (f) This Rule may be suspended only by the affirmative vote of 71 members elected.
+(Source: H.R.
+46, 100th G.A.)

 68. Motion to Commit or Recommit.
+A motion to commit or recommit requires an affirmative vote of 71 members elected.
 No motion to commit or recommit a legislative measure to committee, being decided in the negative, shall again be allowed on the same day, or at the same stage of the legislative measure.